CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 ## Office Hours
 Your instructor is an adjunct faculty; that means he is not on campus regularly and does not have an office.
-However, the professor will generally be available after class for in-person discussions.
+However, the professor will generally be available after class for discussions on Zoom.
 And, especially in the middle of a pandemic, is available for virtual meetings.

 Your TA will hold regular office hours, listed on the course